-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a retail supervisor in 2015 was $38,310 and $113,860 for a sales manager.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a retail supervisor in 2019 was $40,350 and $126,640 for a sales manager.
 However, many entry-level salespersons make little more than minimum wage.
 Salaries are based on the retailer, its merchandise and the economy, according to the BLS.
 Some salespersons also earn commissions based on their abilities to sell products.
-A 7% growth is expected for sales associates between 2014 and 2024.
+A 2% decline in growth is expected for retail sales workers between 2018 and 2028.

 Hands-on training gives aspiring retail salespersons the bulk of the skills needed to work in the field.
 However, an associate's or bachelor's degree can help to advance one's career, especially for those interested in management positions.